jmcguire/learning/7_languages_7_weeks/io/notes.md

 ### Misc

-To see all the objects in the global "namespace", call `Lobby`.
+ - `Lobby` - All the objects in the global namespace.
+ - `OperatorTable` - All operators.

 To make a singleton:

     Highlander := Object clone
-    Highlander clone := Highlanger
+    Highlander clone := Highlander

 ## Methods

-    method("vroom" prinln) # create a method that prints "vroom" with a newline
+    method("vroom" println) # create a method that prints "vroom" with a newline

 Everything except the last message is an argument.
 You can access those arguments in the last message.

     printAll := method(a, b, list(a, b) foreach(item, item println))
     printAll("justin", "carolyn")

+### Lobby Methods

+ - "text" println
+ - writeln("text")

 ## Lists